About this course

 Agile project management.

 Students must have a laptop computer suitable for software development and bring it to on-campus class sessions.

 By the end of this course, you will understand Agile software development so thoroughly that you’ll be able to be an effective leader or member of a great software product development team.

 The fall semester is a "hybrid course."
-We meet over live video every Monday or every other Monday at 5:30-7:30 pm ET beginning in late August.
-We also meet face-to-face for two full days on campus in mid-September, 9:00am-5:00 pm ET.
+We meet over live video every Monday or every other Monday at 5:30-7:30 pm ET beginning on August 28.
+We also meet face-to-face for two full days on campus, September 23-24, 9:00am-5:00 pm ET.
 The on-campus weekend is required.

 The summer semester is an on-campus face-to-face experience.
-We meet Monday-Thursday at 3:15-6:15 pm ET for three weeks beginning June 19.
+We meet Monday-Thursday at 3:15-6:15 pm ET for three weeks beginning mid-June.